JudyMRSD/Image_Classification_Project/README.md

 Comparing the three training results, **version_0** has a large flucutation on validation loss.
-This could be explained by it only using a subset of training data for each training epoch, and a subset of validation data for each validation epoch.
+This could be explained by that it only used a subset of training data for each training epoch, and a subset of validation data for each validation epoch.
-The amount of data used was possibly not representative of the dataset, so it's also possible for the different result on my computer and when trained on Dr. Pu's computer.
+The amount of data used was not representative of the dataset, so it's also possible for the different result on my computer and when trained on Dr. Pu's computer.
 Following is the training log for **version_0**.